Skip to main content

 Add Filters

-Add a filter to the dashboard, go into edit mode and select Add Filter.
-Choose the field you want to filter on.
 If you want to set a default value for the filter, you need to configure the values in the left pane during edit mode (note that filters done in the page in edit mode will not change the default filter experience).
 This value will be pre-loaded anytime the Dashboard is opened.
 Filters can be disconnected from specific dashboard tiles by clicking the blue filter button in the top right corner of a tile.
+Dashboard filters will override any workbook level filters that exist on the field they are applied to.

 tip